iris-sast/cwe-bench-java/README.md

 All the links are clickable and take you straight to the source in Github.
 The visualization page also provides functionalities to search and filter projects by CWEs, which should come in handy when you need to closely investigate the vulnerabilities.

+Newly added CVEs, if well-formatted according to `data/build_info.csv` and `data/fix_info.csv`, will be automatically displayed within the visualizer.

 ## Citation

 Consider citing our paper: